Adam Devine (footballer)

-Adam Gary Devine (born 23 March 2003) is a Scottish footballer who last played for club Rangers.
+Adam Gary Devine (born 23 March 2003) is a Scottish footballer who plays for club Airdrieonians.
 He is the grandson of musician Sydney Devine.

 Career

 Devine, a product of the Rangers Academy, signed a contract extension with Rangers until 2022 on 29 September 2020.
 On 6 March 2021, Devine joined then Scottish Championship side Partick Thistle on loan for the rest of the season.
 The move was cut short after two weeks and Devine joined then League Two side Brechin City on 23 March.
 He made eleven league appearances for City, his first being a start in a 2-0 defeat away to Stranraer on 23 March 2021.

 On 8 June 2021, Devine was one of five youth players who signed new contracts at Rangers, with the former agreeing a deal to the summer of 2023.
 Devine made his debut for Rangers by replacing James Tavernier as a 66th minute substitute during a 2–0 win over Dundee United on 8 May 2022.

+In January 2026, Devine joined Scottish Championship club Airdrieonians.